TanayB11/me/content/blog/antilibrary.md

 - *Bad Blood* - John Carreyrou
 - *The Diary of a Young Girl* - Anne Frank
 - *Man's Search for Meaning* - Viktor E. Frankl
+- [x] *Steve Jobs* - Walter Isaacson
+- [x] *When Breath Becomes Air* - Paul Kalanithi
+	- A short but very meaningful read.
+"As a resident, my highest ideal was not saving lives—everyone dies eventually—but guiding a patient or family to an understanding of death or illness."

 ### Science, Math, and Philosophy
 - *Meditations* - Marcus Aurelius